flaviostutz/freepbx/README.md

 If "Apply" is taking too long, disable "Module signature check" (if you know what you're doing).

+Thanks to https://github.com/tiredofit/docker-freepbx for various insights on the new Asterisk 15 installation.

 This image is used in production deployments.

 ## Image includes